Despite presidential headwinds, these Senate Democratic candidates won states Harris lost

 By Arit John, CNN

-(CNN) — Republicans flipped the Senate, but Democratic candidates often outran the top of the ticket, winning at least three battleground states that Vice President Kamala Harris lost.
+(CNN) — Republicans flipped the Senate, but Democratic candidates often outran the top of the ticket, winning at least four battleground states that Vice President Kamala Harris lost.

-Harris lost all seven swing states to President-elect Donald Trump, while her party’s Senate candidates narrowly held Michigan, which was an open seat, Wisconsin and Nevada.
-CNN has not yet projected the Senate winners in Arizona or Pennsylvania.
+Harris lost all seven swing states to President-elect Donald Trump, while her party’s Senate candidates narrowly held Wisconsin, Nevada and open seats in Michigan and Arizona.
+CNN has not yet projected the Senate winner in Pennsylvania.

 Democratic Senate candidates’ success is a bright spot in an otherwise bleak year for the party, which was defending eight competitive Senate seats, including two in states that Trump has won handily in all three of his campaigns.
 It marks the first time in more than a decade that either party has won multiple Senate seats in states where they lost the presidential race.

-Note: This story has been updated Tuesday with CNN’s projection in Arizona’s Senate race.